 Music and Nightlife

-Dominicans love their music and its intoxicating rhythms, and they’re not shy to hit the floor, whether it’s indoors or on a random sidewalk.
-Merengue — the national music and dance, recently declared by UNESCO as an intangible heritage of humanity — echoes from bars, “drinks” (the local “clubs”) and stages across the country.
+Dominican people love their music and its intoxicating rhythms, and can make any floor a dance floor, whether it’s indoors or on a random sidewalk.
+Merengue — the national music and dance, declared by UNESCO as an intangible cultural heritage of humanity — echoes from bars, “drinks” (a name for local clubs), and stages across the country.

 Before you head out to party, warm up at the neighborhood colmado — a local corner store doubling as a bar.
 Step up to the counter, order una fría (a cold Presidente beer) or a bottle of Brugal rum, and enjoy the lively vibe before moving on to your next spot.